sudarshanj01/dsa-programs/readme.txt

 	->And(&), OR(|) Operator :
 			last bit 1 -> odd number
 			last bit 0 -> even number
-	eg :if number & 1 == 0 it is a even number
+	eg :if number & 1 == 0 it is an even number

-	->NOT(~) operartor -  inverts all the bits of a number 2's complement in NOT(~) operartor  -> not the binary number and add 1 left most bit is a sign of a number, 0 = positive and 1 = negative)
+	->NOT(~) operartor -  inverts all the bits of a number 2's complement in NOT(~) operartor  -> not the binary number and add 1 left most bit is a sign of a number, (0 = positive and 1 = negative)

 	->XOR(^) Same bits → 0, Different bits → 1
 			In short: XOR outputs 1 only if the bits are different.